dyhes/zulip/docs/git/troubleshooting.md

 A merge commit is a special type of commit that has two parent commits.
 It's created by Git when you merge one branch into another and the last commit on your current branch is not a direct ancestor of the branch you are trying to merge in.
-This happens quite often in a busy project like Zulip where there are many contributors because upstream/zulip will have new commits while you're working on a feature or bugfix.
+This happens quite often in a busy project like Aloha where there are many contributors because upstream/zulip will have new commits while you're working on a feature or bugfix.
 In order for Git to merge your changes and the changes that have occurred on zulip/upstream since you first started your work, it must perform a three-way merge and create a merge commit.

-Merge commits aren't bad, however, Zulip doesn't use them.
-Instead Zulip uses a forked-repo, rebase-oriented workflow.
+Merge commits aren't bad, however, Aloha doesn't use them.
+Instead Aloha uses a forked-repo, rebase-oriented workflow.

 A merge commit is usually created when you've run `git pull` or `git merge`.